 Exchanging Places - raising awareness of blind spots.

 Exchanging places is a joint venture between the police, our road safety team, HGV businesses and bus companies.
 (Day Aggregates/Stagecoach/B&H buses/East Sussex Fire & Rescue Service).
-The next event is planned for the end of March 2018 - details will be posted here.
+The next event is planned for the 22nd Ocotber 2018, from midday to 5:30pm at the Old Steine, near the War Memorial.
+We'll also be highlighting the effectiveness of high viz/reflective gear.

 Limited supplies of high-vis jackets/rucksack covers for cyclists and blindspot mirrors for drivers are sometimes available.
 Just turn up and find out how to best position yourself for safety around large vehicles.
 We also hope to illustrate the specific difficulties articulated lorry drivers have this year - useful for all road users.